Jollerprutt/proxmox-node/README.md

 We are going to use 802.3ad Dynamic link aggregation (802.3ad)(LACP) so your switch must be 802.3ad compliant.
 This creates aggregation groups of NICs which share the same speed and duplex settings as each other.
 A link aggregation group (LAG) combines a number of physical ports together to make a single high-bandwidth data path, so as to implement the traffic load sharing among the member ports in the group and to enhance the connection reliability.

 ### 3.01 Configure your Network Switch
 These instructions are based on a UniFi US-24 port switch.
 Just transpose the settings to UniFi US-48 or whatever brand of Layer 2 switch you use.
-As a matter of practice I make the last switch ports 21-24 (on a UniFi US-24 port switch) a LAG Bond or Link Aggregation specically for the Synology NAS connection (referred to as 'balanced-TCP | Dynamic Link Aggregation IEEE 802.3ad' in the Synology network control panel) and the preceding 6x ports are reserved for the Qotom (typhoon-01) hosting the pfSense OpenVPN Gateways.
+As a matter of practice I make the last switch ports 21-24 (on a UniFi US-24 port switch) a LAG Bond or Link Aggregation specically for the Synology NAS connection (referred to as 'balanced-TCP | Dynamic Link Aggregation IEEE 802.3ad' in the Synology network control panel) and always the first 6x ports are reserved for the Qotom (typhoon-01) hosting the pfSense OpenVPN Gateways.

 Configure your network switch LAG groups as per following table.